 Try to broaden their emotional vocabulary up to 10-15 words that you are regularly using with them.
 Think about the simple words of “sad” “happy” or “angry” as having many different shades.
 Consider implementing the following “shades” (satisfied, calm, impatient, annoyed, hurt) and using them in your daily conversation.
 Have your children start using these new words as they are talking about their day before bedtime or even at the dinner table at night time.
 Discourage them from saying “I AM angry,” and instead say “I FEEL angry.”
 It gives your child a larger emotional vocabulary but encourages them with a better sense of explaining themselves in the face of emotion.

 In life, your child will have the opportunity to be in many relationships.
 By encouraging the playdates, community involvement, and outings that all matter in their development to be able to form relationships.
-You want your child to have the ability to build strong relationships with you, their parent, caregivers, and with their peers.
+You want your child to have the ability to build strong relationships with you, their parent, caregivers, and peers.

 It is extremely important to stay attuned and connected to your child’s needs.
 You can translate this by watching their daily habits and with a little coaching and the commitment to staying on top of what is going on in your child’s life.
 It is necessary for you to be less engaged in your iPhone, but instead, look up and stay tuned into your child’s needs, and start establishing a few easy habits.